Inflation in 19 nations using euro sets record for 4th month

 “As the situation regarding Russia and Ukraine changes so rapidly at the moment and no one can predict what the actual economic impact will be, expect the ECB to refrain from big commitments around its policy for the coming year," Colijn said.

 Energy costs rose faster last month, up by 31.7% compared with 28.8% in January, Eurostat said.
 In contrast, other categories saw smaller but still notable gains.
-Food, alcohol and tobacco costs rose 4.1%, goods costs rose 3% and service prices rose 2.5%.
+Food, alcohol and tobacco costs rose 4.1%; prices for goods like clothing, appliances, cars, computers and books rose 3%; and service prices rose 2.5%.

 Follow Kelvin Chan on Twitter at https://twitter.com/chanman.